nichui/2020-fall-cs160-teamspiritworld/README.md

 For the front end web server, we are using HTML, CSS, JS, and React.js, which will be connecting to the app server with Node.js and Express.js.
 We are storing the user information into a mongoDB database.

-To validate user login, we plan to check the user input at the sign in and login page, where SJSU students have to enter a valid SJSU email address.
-We want users to be able to rate their favorites resources, create a personalized set of resources in a list, and be able to categorize and filter their searches easily.
+To validate user login, we check the user input at the sign in and login page, where SJSU students have to enter a valid SJSU email address.
+Users are able to rate their favorites resources, create a personalized set of resources in a list, and be able to categorize and filter their searches easily.
 ```
 Some brainstorm ideas for function/resources to be implemented: